ingredients icon.Ingredients

 Dark Brown Sugar

 No budding pit boss should be without this moist, rich sugar.
-It’s the perfect base for creating succulent barbecue sauces and dry rubs for deep flavor and gorgeous caramelization.
+Dark brown sugar is the perfect base for creating succulent barbecue sauces and dry rubs for deep flavor and gorgeous caramelization.
 You can also use it for any kind of baking or as a topping for oatmeal and cereal.

 White Granulated Sugar